wtergan/ML-From-Scratch/README.md

 These exercises is a compliment to Stanford's cs231n course, which is a course about Image Recognition.
 The purpose of doing these exercises is to practice programming neural networks on my own, without the use of PyTorch, TensorFlow, etc. I can gain an understanding of th internal mechanism that allow for these nets to function, so that when I finally dive deep into these libraries, I can understand what I am using.

+TO DO:
+    - Completion of Batch Norm.
+    - Addition of Dropout.
+    - Improving the training/testing of the NN.